jlove-dev/Coinbase_L2_Socket_Lite/README.md

 # Usage

 Currently, this project is not in the best state to be reconfigured.
-However, if you desire, it can be done by first editing the subscribe.json and including the ticket in the "product_ids" field.
+However, if you desire, it can be done by first editing the subscribe.json and including the ticker in the "product_ids" field.

 Next, you'll need to edit the on_message method within the CbSocket class to search for a new coin following the similar syntax: